remnrem/luna-doc/docs/luna/args.md

 night1.edf	night1.xml	night2.edf	night2.xml
 ```

-In this scenario, we would not not want to associate `subj1/night1.edf` with
+In this scenario, we would not want to associate `subj1/night1.edf` with
-`subj2/night1.edf` or `sub2/night1.xml` (which `--build` would do by default, based
+`subj2/night1.edf` or `subj2/night1.xml` (which `--build` would do by default, based
 on the root of the filenames).
 Here, adding the option `-nospan` instructs Luna not to
 _span_ folders when associating files:
 ```